whitfin/siphash-elixir/README.md

 An Elixir implementation of the SipHash cryptographic hash family.
 Supports any variation, although defaults to SipHash-2-4.
 Current implementation aims to be functional with a focus on correctness; future versions will focus more on speed.

+## Notes From v1.1

+With a few minor changes to how hashing is done, v1.1 is ~60% faster than the initial v1 implementation.
+Unfortunately, it looks unlikely that it will be possible to speed it up further; it appears the current wall is simply that of Elixir.

 ## Installation

 This package can be installed via Hex: